-- These faces are why we travel…and love spending time together as often as possible!
+- These faces are why we travel!
+We love spending as much time together as possible!

 If you’ve never road tripped with kids it is a great experience.
-Yes the first time will be a bit more challenging than others as you work out the kinks of where each child should sit in order to avoid the ever disastrous “she’s touching me”, but you will figure out what works best for your family in the first few hours of driving and believe me when you get back you’ll be hooked too!
+Yes the first time will be a bit more challenging than others.
+Believe me, you will work out the kinks of where each child should sit in order to avoid the ever disastrous “she’s touching me”!
+You’ll soon fall into a groove of what works best for your family and believe me when you get back you’ll be hooked!

-We had most of the trip planned out but found that halfway thru it was so much better to just wing it and find things that were fun to do when we go there.
-I had researched online “things to do in ______” which brought up some things, but while driving around we found so much more and from that moment on we threw the notion that we had to have an itinerary.
+You soon realize some of the best stops aren’t always on the map.
+I had researched online “things to do in ______” which brought up some things.
+However, while driving around we found so much more.
+From that moment on we threw away the notion that we had to had an itinerary.

-- Prepare your kids – You don’t want to go on a long 8 hour road trip and not be prepared….especially with kids!!
-All of these tips will not only save your sanity but will also save you a lot of money along the way.
-What I mean by preparing your kids is to do the following things before you leave:
+- Prepare your kids – You don’t want to go on a long 8 hour road trip and not be prepared, especially with kids!!
+All of these tips will not only save your sanity but will also save you money along the way.
+Do the following things before you leave:

-- Tell older children how long it will take and give them a watch so they can keep track of how much longer it will be (avoid “are we there yet”)
+- Tell older children how long it will take and give them a watch so they can keep track.

 - Let each child bring a small pillow and blanket and/or comfort stuffed animal.
 This will help keep them comfy (and possibly nap) on your trip